UNM-CARC/webinfo/office_hours.md

 Befone you attend please email Matthew at mfricke@unm.edu or Kevin at kfotsotagne@unm.edu to let us know to expect you.

-If none of these times are convenient please help help@carc.unm.edu to make an appointment.
+If none of these zoom meeting times are convenient please help help@carc.unm.edu to make an appointment.